CamilleScholtz/prt/README.md

 Options:

-`-s` Disable execution of pre- and post-install.
+`-s` Toggle execution of pre- and post-install.

-`-r` Disable opening of READMEs.
+`-r` Toggle opening of READMEs.

 `-h` Print help and exit.